Co1etrain/GROUP17Grocery/Personas.md

 STEP 2:
 ______________________________________
 Who are you?
 (Admin)
-* My name is Gabe and I am a worker at Safeway, working on minimum wage.
+* My name is Gabe and I am a worker at this store, earning minimum wage.

 What’s your main goal?
 * (Gabe) My main goal is to restock shelves, scan items at checkout, and tend to customer needs.

 What’s your main barrier to achieving this goal?
 * My main barrier is not having an app to properly manage different items in the grocery store so I can best help the customers
-* I need to be able to change the prices of items for the customers, and add and remove items from inventory as they go out of stock or we get more supply
+* I need to be able to change the prices of items for the customers, update product labels, and add and remove items from inventory as they go out of stock or we get more supply

 ________________________________________
 Who are you?
 (Super)
-* I am John, the grocery store manager.
+* I am John, the grocery store owner.
 * I am responsible for overseeing the daily operations, managing employees, and ensuring customer satisfaction.

 What's your main goal?
 * My main goal is to efficiently run the store, maximize sales, and provide a pleasant shopping experience for our customers.